-Level 3: This is a Yard sale fall.
+Level 3: This is a more serious fall.
 An announcement will be made at the Finish Area requesting that Racer and their Coach report to the Finish Official.
 Officials will post a Level 3 Fall & Racer bib number immediately.
 If a Racer believes they may have experienced a Level 3 Fall, they should report directly to the Finish Race Official.
 An Official will release the Racer to their Coach.
 It will be the Coaches responsibility to follow school concussion protocol.
 A Level 3 Fall is documented by an Official using the NJISRA Incident Report form, a copy of which is provided to the Racer's Coach.
-A Level 3 Fall generally requires a medical release to return to competition according to their schools protocol requirements.
+A Level 3 Fall generally requires a medical release to return to competition according to their school's protocol requirements.
+Such a release needs to be provided to and agreed by the NJISRA Executive Board before the race is cleared to participate.